HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 It is worth noting that many sites that operate in the USA are subject to the Section 508 guidelines on accessibility.
 Organizations are being sued in the USA, under ADA Title III, for not having accessible websites.
 It is not surprising that the USA is the most accessible country.
 Other jurisdictions are beginning to penalize companies that sell inside their geography or to their citizens.
-Increasingly people are looking at the <a hreflang="en" href="https://en.wikipedia.org/wiki/European_Accessibility_Act">European Accessibility Act</a>, and preparing for the new requirements that will be introduced in 2025.
+Increasingly people are looking at the [European Accessibility Act](https://wikipedia.org/wiki/European_Accessibility_Act) and preparing for the new requirements that will be introduced in 2025.

 The following map shows the average desktop accessibility score by country top level domain (TLD).